 b.
 Water consumption shall be metered and monitored as required by the State Engineer.

 a.
 Water supply may be through individual wells or through any public or private entity.
 Common, joint or shared water systems, where technically feasible and viable, may be used as an alternative to individual, independent wells.
 Where shared or public systems are proposed, augmentation plans, if required, must be submitted to and approved by the State Engineer.

 b.
 Xeriscaping and/or indigenous vegetation is encouraged as much as possible.

 C. Neighborhood and Lot Configuration.

 a.
 Residential clusters shall be located on areas that are free of known geologic hazards including floodplains, wetlands, or landslide/slip areas, and shall be located so as to not adversely impact these areas.

 b.
-The minimum size of a proposed lot shall be determined, at the least, by the nature and characteristics of the area, soil types, constraints on the lot, and by the letter of approval from the Pueblo City-County Health Department.
+The minimum size of a proposed lot shall be determined, at the least, by the nature and characteristics of the area, soil types, constraints on the lot, and by the letter of approval from the Pueblo Department of Public Health and Environment.

 c.
 No more than one (1) single-family dwelling shall be located on a lot.

 a.
 A proposal may contain one or more residential clusters grouped into compact neighborhoods.
 The lots should be clustered so as to make efficient use of land resources and infrastructure.